karanbamrah23/Induction-2025/Karan-Codes.md

 3. Lecture by Dr.Randhir singh (11:30am to 12:30pm)
-      * Randhir sir gave us all the information about how the examinations are conducted in the campus in a transparent way as it is an autonomous college, sir also told us about the reclearing the exams and the attendace criteria to appear in examination.
+      * Randhir sir gave us all the information about how the examinations are conducted in the campus in a transparent way as it is an autonomous college, sir also told us about the reclearing the exams and the attendace criteria to appear in examination and how to access the academic portal of college and all the features in that academic portal.

 4. P2P class by our seniors (1:30pm to 2:30pm)
       * This class was about learning c++ programming language in which we are provided with tasks about coding and we performed it very